Things to do nearby

 Where to walk

-Menlo Park, Atherton, and Palo Alto are acclaimed for their walkable tree-lined streets and well-designed bicycle paths.
+Palo Alto, Menlo Park, and Atherton, are acclaimed for their walkable tree-lined streets and well-designed bicycle paths.
 This list isn’t meant to be exhaustive, but merely a starting place for exploring your neighborhood.
 Please note that many streets in Menlo Park and Atherton do not have traditional sidewalks.
 You are required by local ordinance to walk/jog against traffic in these situations, never walking with more than 2 people in a row when traffic is oncoming.
 If you are riding a bike, always ride with traffic and use designated bike lanes whenever possible.

 This great program is intended for students seeking safe routes to school on streets with well defined sidewalks and bicycle lanes, it can serve as an excellent guide and inspiration for walking routes throughout the town.